 4. For eviction cases, a collection agency will normally go for intensive collections directly, this includes collection calls or a legal suit.

-5. A collection agency should have an online portal using which a property manager should be able to stop the collections activity if needed, provide additional information to the debt collector if asked, see real time performance reports and submit new accounts online.
+5. A collection agency should have an online portal using which a property manager should be able to stop the collections activity if you want.
+Provide backup documentation to the debt collector if required, see real time performance reports and submit new accounts online.

-6. A collection agency should have an effective method for tracking down tenants who have changed their address and are untraceable.
+6. A collection agency should have an effective method for tracking down tenants who have changed their address and are untraceable using advance Skip Tracing methods.

 8. Should report accounts to credit reporting agencies: Experian, TransUnion, Equifax whenever needed.